Why Do We Use Defensive Behavior? Learning To Communicate Well

 When it comes to learning new words or understanding the meanings in a better way, it can help to look at the antonym of the word as well.
 For example, if you want to understand better the definition of defensive it can help to understand the opposite of the word.

 When you understand both what a word means and exactly what it doesn’t mean, it can help you avoid mixed-up meanings, word choice can be important in getting your message across.

 What are the best ways to learn new words?

 There are many fun ways to learn new words.
-Some of them include doing a daily crossword puzzle, learn word of the day, play every day word games like Words with Friends, or use a word finder.
+Some of them include doing a daily crossword puzzle, learning the word of the day, playing everyday word games like Words with Friends, or using a word finder.

 Remember, you can have fun while you learn, learn new words by trying the following: